Kritarchy: Potential kritarchies

 Redwood Castle, County Tipperary, although built by the Normans, was later occupied by the MacEgan juristic family and served as a school of Irish law under them.

 Many legal scholars and commentators have spoken of the potential for systems to move to a form of kritarchy, viewing such in a negative light.
 A specific example is the Constitution of the Philippines which allows for direct rule by the Supreme Court should the Executive commit a "grave abuse", which is not defined in law.

-According to Ecuadorian legal scholar Ugo Stornaiolo Silva, under its 2008 Constitution, Ecuador has become a kritarchy, with the judges of its Constitutional Court as the sovereign apex of the system, with ultimate powers of decision over all other government branches.

 Historical examples

 The Judicates (Sardinian: Judicadus) of Sardinia.

+The period in ancient Israel where it was ruled by Hebrew Bible judges (שׁוֹפְטִים, shophetim), started by Moses according to the Book of Exodus, is the origin of the term kritarchy.
+This period occurred before the establishment of a united monarchy under Saul.

 Ireland had a system of kritarchy from the 5th century BCE to the 5th century CE under the Brehon Law, the Brehons being the class of judges keeping an oral tradition of secular law from pre-Christian Ireland.
 A kritarchy system was also present in medieval Ireland until the 13th century.

 The Icelandic Commonwealth between the 9th and 13th century has been labelled as a kritarchy by David D. Friedman and Einar Olgeirsson.
 Richard Cole additionally highlights how in the language of the Völuspá from the Snorra Edda composed during this period described the rule of the Æsir less in royal terminology and more as judges ruling by law.

-The Sardinian medieval kingdoms, also called the Judicates, from the 10th to 14th centuries.
+The Sardinian medieval kingdoms, also called the Judicates, existed from the 10th to 14th centuries.
 These kingdoms were ruled by judike (judges).

 Frisia, at the end of the Frisian freedom, in the 16th century had a system of kritarchy.

-Islamic Courts Union from 1994 to 2006 in Somalia, following the legal system of xeer.
+The Islamic Courts Union from 1994 to 2006 in Somalia followed the legal system of xeer.